 Responding to requirements for inter-institutional comparisons, Johnson County Community College established the NCCBP with other colleges from across the United States to standardize a nationwide benchmark reporting process.
 NCCBP is the largest provider of community college benchmarking and peer comparison services in the nation.
-Since 2004, 353 community colleges have participated in the current data-collection and reporting process.
-In 2010, 268 community colleges from across the United States participated in NCCBP.
+Since 2004, over 450 community colleges have participated in the data-collection and reporting process for the projects.
+In 2013, 270 community colleges from across the United States participated in NCCBP.
 Participation in NCCBP is voluntary.

 Sightlines was founded in 2000 as a facilities asset advisory firm.
 Sightlines' founding mission was to provide campus leadership with the ability to link facilities operating strategy and financial capacity by providing superior and independent facilities advisory services, thereby fulfilling the need to accurately and decisively measure, monitor and benchmark the physical asset performance of campuses.
 Sightlines has the largest verified facilities database in the country and leads campuses through a discovery process for facilities management and environmental stewardship.